Sirawit7205/busdisplay-board/readme.md

 The board is 35x53mm.
 Featuring:

-- PIC16F57 Microcontroller + ICSP header + 8MHz crystal
+- PIC16F570 Microcontroller + ICSP header
 - 74HCT245 Transceiver as an input buffer
 - 3-digit 7-segment Display
 - Hex/Dec Selector Header
 - Power and Data Input Headers

-We are currently at Revision 2.
+We are currently at Revision 3.
 Changelog is below:

+**Revision 3 (June 2021)**

+ - Replaced PIC16F57 with PIC16F570, cheaper and more powerful.
+ - Removed an external crystal because new PIC now has internal oscillator.
+ - Removed buffer chip disable header, nothing shares ICSP pins now.
+ - Added a bulk capacitor.
+(Our pony has a bed now!)
+ - Redone the PCB again because new PIC has very different pinout.

 **Revision 2 (May 2021)**
  - Added a header to disable the buffer chip, which would then allow the ICSP header to work.